-Help us raise £55,000 to hire an on-the-ground, UK organiser for advocacy, campaigns and medical outreach.
-Your donation will support salary, taxes, travel, expenses and associated costs.
+Help us raise £55,000 to campaign for ME equality.
+Your donation will help us hire an on-the-ground, UK co-ordinator for advocacy, campaigns and medical outreach.
+It will support salary, taxes, travel, expenses, digital tools and associated costs.
 Once we’ve reached half the goal (£27,500), we’ll start the search to fill this position.
 Keep reading to learn more!

 In 2016, #MEAction launched the #MillionsMissing campaign.
 In just two short years, we’ve grown from actions in 12 cities to more than 300 around the globe!
 In London, Edinburgh, Manchester, Cardiff, Sheffield, Southampton and over two dozen more cities across the UK, you brought in more patients, more carers and family, more allies than ever before.

-I couldn’t make it to my local protest this year as I am pretty badly crashed, so I recorded my speech in which I described a vision for what I want to achieve in Los Angeles , the city where I now live.
-The video isn’t really about LA: it’s about what I think we can all fight to achieve in our local communities, no matter where we live.
-It’s a vision for the next few years of powerful, local organising and outreach that is networked and coordinated for national and global impact.
+#MEAction’s vision for the next few years is of powerful, local organising and outreach that is networked and coordinated for national and global impact.
 We saw that come true at this year’s actions in a way and on a scale that we’ve never seen before.
 We can continue to deploy the strategies and ethos of #MillionsMissing not just on 12th May, but throughout the year, by working together school by school, doctor by doctor, politician by politician until we’ve changed the world.

 This is the power of a volunteer, grassroots movement.
-However, what we are finding here in the US – and the only way we were able to scale #MillionsMissing 2018 to 300 actions – is how much more impact we can have with full-time staff to support and coordinate the efforts of local organisers, build common resources and toolkits, and take a long-term, strategic view.
+However, what we are finding – and the only way we were able to scale #MillionsMissing 2018 to 300 actions – is how much more impact we can have with full-time staff to support and coordinate the efforts of local organisers, build common resources and toolkits, and take a long-term, strategic view.

 Community organising & outreach: Grow the movement by expanding the number of patients, carers, friends and family involved.
 Seek out opportunities to ally with disability rights organisations, MPs, MSPs, influencers and charities from related diseases.
 Grow our circle of physician and healthcare allies.